Taxation of Retirement Benefits - Pensions and Annuities in header of articles

 All contributions your company made into your retirement plan

-Pre-tax contributions you made, since you didn't pay taxes on your contributions when you made them (Ex: contributions to a 401(k) plan)
+Pre-tax contributions -- like to a 401(k) plan -- you made.
+They're taxable since you didn't pay taxes on your contributions when you made them.

 After-tax contributions you make into a retirement plan are tax-free upon distribution.
 This is true since you paid taxes on the contributions when you made them.

-The IRS has several methods for figuring the taxable portion of your distribution.
+The IRS has several methods for figuring the taxable part of your distribution.
 The method used depends upon the year you start receiving your retirement.

 The simplified method allows you to figure the tax-free part of each annuity payment.
-If you’ve made some after-tax contributions, divide your cost by the total number of anticipated monthly payments.
+You might have made some after-tax contributions.
+If so, divide your cost by the total number of anticipated monthly payments.
 For an annuity not payable for life, this number is the number of monthly annuity payments under the contract.

-For an annuity payable for life, this number is based upon the age you started receiving the annuity, and is determined from this table:
+For an annuity payable for life, this number is based upon the age you started receiving the annuity.
+It's figured from this table:

 Use Table 1 for single life payments and Table 2 for joint life payments.